-As at February 29, 2024, the Company had 40,864,177 common shares issued and outstanding.
-At the date of this MD&A, the Company had 42,733,337 common shares issued and outstanding.
+As at May 31, 2024 and at the date of this MDA, the Company has 42,733,337 common shares issued and outstanding.

-As at February 29, 2024, the Company had 1,050,000 stock options issued and outstanding.
-As at the date of this MD&A, the Company had 1,030,000 stock options issued and outstanding with a weighted average share price of \$8.83.
-620,000 options have an exercise price of \$10.00 per share and are exercisable for a period of five years.
+As at May 31, 2024, the Company had 1,060,000 stock options issued and outstanding.
+As at the date of this MD&A, the Company had 1,060,000 stock options issued and outstanding with a weighted average share price of \$8.75.
+620,000 and 30,000 options have an exercise price of \$10.00 and \$7.00 per share, respectively and are exercisable for a period of five years.
 The options vest over a two-year period, with one quarter of total options vesting at each six-month anniversary.165,000 options have an exercise price of \$7.00 per share and are exercisable for a period of five years.
+The options vest over an 18-month period, with one quarter of the total options vesting on the grant date, and a quarter of the total options vesting at each six-month anniversary.
+The remaining 245,000 stock options have an exercise price of \$7.00 per share and are exercisable for a period of five years.
 The options vest over an 18-month period, with one quarter of the total options vesting on the grant date, and a quarter of the total options vesting at each six-month anniversary.
 The remaining 245,000 stock options have an exercise price of \$7.00 per share and are exercisable for a period of five years.
 The options vest over a two-year period, with half of the total options vesting at each twelve-month anniversary.